Linezolid Canon, 600 mg 10 pcs

 – Hypersensitivity to linezolid and/or other components of the drug;

-– Children under 12 years of age (due to the inability to adequately adjust the dose;
+– children under 12 years of age (due to the impossibility of adequate dose selection;

-– concomitant use with drugs that inhibit monoamine oxidase A or B (e.g., phenelzine isocarboxazide) and within two weeks after discontinuation of these drugs;
+– simultaneous use with drugs that inhibit monoamine oxidase A or B (for example, phenelzine isocarboxazid) and also within two weeks after stopping taking these drugs;

-– patients with uncontrolled arterial hypertension pheochromocytoma thyrotoxicosis carcinoid syndrome bipolar disorder schizoaffective disorder and acute state of confusion;
+– patients with uncontrolled arterial hypertension, pheochromocytoma, thyrotoxicosis, carcinoid syndrome, bipolar disorder, schizoaffective disorder and acute confusion;

-– patients receiving the following types of drugs: Adrenomimetics (e.g., pseudoephedrine phenylpropanolamine epinephrine norepinephrine dobutamine) dopaminomimetics (e.g., dopamine) serotonin reuptake inhibitors tricyclic antidepressants 5HTH1 receptor agonists (triptans) meperidine or buspirone.
+– patients receiving the following types of drugs: adrenomimetics (for example pseudoephedrine phenylpropanolamine epinephrine norepinephrine dobutamine) dopaminomimetics (for example dopamine) serotonin reuptake inhibitors tricyclic antidepressants 5HT1 receptor agonists (triptans) meperidine or buspirone.

-Because of the unstudied clinical significance of the two primary metabolites of linezolid in patients with severe renal impairment, linezolid should be used with caution in such patients and only if the anticipated benefit exceeds the potential risk.
+Due to the unknown clinical significance of linezolid’s two primary metabolites in patients with severe renal impairment, linezolid should be used with caution in such patients and only if the expected benefit outweighs the potential risk.

-There is limited clinical data recommending the use of linezolid in these patients only if the expected benefit exceeds the potential risk.
+There is limited clinical data to recommend the use of linezolid in such patients only if the expected benefit outweighs the potential risk.

-Linezolid should be used with caution in patients with systemic infections that pose a risk to life, such as infections associated with venous catheters in intensive care units.
+Linezolid should be used with caution in patients with life-threatening systemic infections such as infections associated with venous catheters in intensive care units.

 The frequency of side effects presented below was determined according to the following (World Health Organization classification):

-Adverse events associated with taking linezolid are usually mild to moderate in severity.
-Diarrhea, headache and nausea, and vomiting are the most common.
+Adverse events associated with linezolid are usually mild or moderate in severity.
+The most common symptoms are diarrhea, headache and nausea, vomiting.

 Adult patients